edisonchan2013928/PyNKDV/README.md

          '/Users/patrick/opt/anaconda3/envs/pynkdv/lib/python3.9/site-packages',
          '/Users/patrick/Library/Application Support/QGIS/QGIS3/profiles/default/python']
 ```
-# How to use PyNKDV
+# How to use PyNKDV?
-### 1. import pyNKDV, and copy the path in the previous step into the parameter of the method setPath.
+### 1. Import our library PyNKDV, and copy the path in the Step 6 of the "Installation Guidelines" into the parameter of the method setPath.
 ```python
 from pynkdv.PyNKDV import *